-23 See Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33350 (June 4, 2013), and the accompanying Issues and Decision Memorandum at Comment 3; and Hardwood and Decorative Plywood from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 58273 (September 23, 2013), and the accompanying Issues and Decision Memorandum at Comment 3.

-prices that differ significantly exists.
+&lt;sup>21 See Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33350 (June 4, 2013), and accompanying IDM at Comment 3; and Hardwood and Decorative Plywood from evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
+The differential pricing analysis used here evaluates all purchasers, regions, and time periods to determine whether a pattern of prices that differ significantly exists.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
-For the respondent, purchasers are based on the reported customer codes for Jindal and SRF.
+For the respondent, purchasers are based on the reported customer codes for Jindal.
 Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
 Time periods are defined by the quarter within the POR being examined based upon the reported date of sale.
 For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is considered using the product control number and any characteristics of the sales, other than purchaser, region and time period, that Commerce uses in making comparisons between EP (or CEP) and NV for the individual dumping margins.